-- Grade 12 Healthy Active Living Education (O)
+- Gr 12 Healthy Active Living Education (O)

 If you are 19 years of age or older before classes start, and you do not possess an OSSD, you can write the Canadian Adult Achievement Test to assess your eligibility for admission.
 Additional testing or academic upgrading may be necessary to meet specific course requirements for this program.

 You may be able to use credits obtained at Fleming College to continue your postsecondary education in pursuit of a degree.
 The articulation and credit transfer agreements with our partner institutions are summarized below.

 - Must possess ENG4U or equivalent with a grade of 65%

 - NOTE: This pathway is available starting Winter 2020.

 - 45 out of a 120 credit degree;

 Institute of Technology Tralee